GeneralBots/botbook/src/19-maintenance/README.md

 # Chapter 19: Maintenance and Updates

-BotServer includes a complete stack of self-hosted services that power your bots.
+botserver includes a complete stack of self-hosted services that power your bots.
 This chapter covers how to maintain, update, and troubleshoot these components.

 ## Stack Components Overview

-BotServer automatically installs and manages these services:
+botserver automatically installs and manages these services:

 | Component | Service | Default Port | Purpose |
 |-----------|---------|--------------|---------|